Pedro Couceiro: Actual

 Pedro Couceiro officially left the competitions early in 2011.

 Since then, he has been dedicated exclusively to his business life, with the company PNC Lda, created in 1996 with his brother Nuno, responsible for the management and promotion of sports events, consulting and planning of sports careers.

 It is highlighted the "Management" and "Coaching" aspect of Competition Drivers, like: Filipe Albuquerque, Rafael Lobato, Manuel Gião, Yarin Stern, among others.

 In 2013, together with a wide range of various personalities from the most diverse areas of sports, cultural, artistic, economic and social society, they all created Meritis.
 This Youth Support Association has emerged from a common interest in collaborating and consistently helping young people who demonstrated talent in their activities, but also had the need and ability to better structure their careers.

-At the start of the 2016 season, he accepted the invitation to be "SafetyCar Official Driver" at the World Endurance Championship (WEC) becoming a part of the organization of one of the most prestigious world championships.
+At the start of the 2016 season, he accepted the invitation to be "SafetyCar Official Driver" at the World Endurance Championship (WEC) becoming a part on the organization of one of the most prestigious world championships.

-Since the beginning of 2021, after being invited as an advisor, he also sits on the General Council of the Universidade de Coimbra.
-The mandate will extend until the end of 2024.
+In 2021, after being invited as an advisor, he also sits on the General Council of the Universidade de Coimbra.
+The mandate was extended until the end of 2024.

+Currently he also works with the FIA - International Automobile Federation, as "Driver Advisor" and "Safetycar Driver".